 All of our clappers are cast in SG iron and are balanced to provide the most accurate and balanced strike of any bells produced in the US.
 All of our clappers are also fitted with sintered bronze bushings or double row needle bearings and zerk fittings to allow for greater ease of maintenance and lubrication.

 Crown staples are made from either cast Iron or fabricated steel.
 All clapper assemblies are fitted with locking hardware for the independent head bolt.
-Virtually all other American bell manufacturers that practiced in the nineteenth and early twentieth century supplied confusing or outmoded hardware that makes maintenance and repair sometimes very difficult.
+Virtually all other American bell manufacturers that practiced in the 19th and early 20th century supplied confusing or outmoded hardware that makes maintenance and repair sometimes very difficult.
 We go to great lengths to properly design all of our hardware and fittings to make continued work simple, easy and safe.

 Specialty hardware and fittings are available and usually replaced when conducting maintenance or refurbishment for existing tower bell installations.
 We can carefully replicate other fittings for older American as well as European founders upon request.
 We utilize both traditional as well as newer 3-D scanning, printing and rapid prototyping technologies to maximize production time as well as hold extremely tight tolerances for our work.